BinkanSalaryman/Discord-Audio-Stream-Bot/README.md

 ![preview](https://i.imgur.com/lODMwHI.png)

 ## Instructions
+* Create an application with a bot user [here](https://discordapp.com/developers/applications).
+In the bot tab, copy the bot token and enable the "SERVER MEMBERS INTENT" (required to check a user issuing a command has sufficient permissions)
 * Run the bot program using **run win64.bat** or **run win32.bat** (depending on your PC's architecture; in case one doesn't work, please try the other one!)
-* In the settings tab, insert your bot token (assuming you have already created an application with a bot user [here](https://discordapp.com/developers/applications))
+* In the settings tab, paste your bot token
 * In the home tab, click the big on/off button to log in to the bot user
 * In the maintenance tab, invite/add the bot to a guild/server, if necessary
 * Now you can enter commands - either by sending a direct message to the bot user, or @mention from within a channel of one of your guilds/servers.
 To get started, you can enter the command "help" for a list of available commands, and "help some_command_name_here" for specific information about a command.
 (Some hints: With the command "prefix" you can give it a short prefix to issue commands instead of the possibly lengthy @mention construct, and with the command "bind" you can restrict issuing of commands to one or more channels)